plaidev/karte-ios-sdk/README.md

 ## Getting Started
 Please see the detailed instructions in our docs to add [KARTE iOS SDK](https://developers.karte.io/docs/ios-sdk-v2) to your Xcode project.

+## Requirements
+To integrate the KARTE iOS SDK, the following requirements must be met:

+- Xcode 16.0 or later
+- iOS 15 or later (including iPadOS)

 ## Documentation
 The developer guide is located at
 - [Developer Portal - KARTE iOS SDK](https://developers.karte.io/docs/ios-sdk-v2)